unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Greatsword_**. _Melee Weapon Attack:_ +12 to hit, reach 5 ft., one target. _Hit:_ 21 (4d6 + 7) slashing damage plus 22 (5d8) radiant damage.

 **_Healing Touch (4/Day)_**.
 The planetar touches another creature.
-The target magically regains 30 (6d8 + 3) hit points and is freed from any curse, disease, poison, blindness, or deafness.
+The target magically regains 30 (6d8 + 3) hit points and is freed from any hack, disease, poison, blindness, or deafness.

 ##### Solar